JetBoom/zombiesurvival/README.md

 Fixed Zombie Vision.

-Fixed humans not being able to phase out of props they are stuck in.
+Fixed humans not being able to phase out of props they are stuck in or ontop of.

 Additions :